lushaojia/meal-match-app/README.md

 ## 🔗 Try it out!
 [https://meal-match-app-1012636713829.us-east1.run.app](https://meal-match-app-1012636713829.us-east1.run.app)

+1. You can register a new account and use these credentials to log in, or use an existing username `test` with password `testtest`.
+2. Type in `Lulu Chow Wang Campus Center` and click `Search`.
+3. Pick a listing of your choosing and request some items from it.
+4. Click on `Back to Search` to see the quantity listed change.
+You've successfully made a request for a listing!

 ## ☎️ External API Used for the Backend
 - **Meal Match API** is used to find food listings around a given location and allow the user to request items from listings.